In this delicious roasted cauliflower recipe, the florets are tossed with olive oil, garlic, and parmesan, then baked until golden and creamy.

 It’s easy to come up with keto cauliflower recipes!
 After all, the vegetable itself is low-carb.
 It’s just a matter of adding the right ingredients to keep it that way.

 Which is why I love making this roasted cauliflower recipe for my family.
-It’s delicious, nutritious and keto, and we all love the cheesy topping.
+It’s so delicious, and we all love the cheesy topping.
 The cauliflower becomes so wonderfully creamy as it bakes!

 The ingredients you’ll need